ThomasKaiser/sbc-bench/README.md

 *(this is a RPi 3 B+ with [latest firmware update applied destroying performance](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=217056) showing throttling symptoms followed by a Rock64 at 1.4GHz with Armbian standard settings passively cooled by small heatsink followed by an octa-core NanoPi Fire3 also at 1.4 GHz but with heatsink and fan this time)*

 **How to interpret 7-zip MIPS scores**: 7-zip ist all about integer CPU and memory performance.
 And by looking at the 'total score' (running on all CPU cores in parallel) you need to keep in mind that only a few use cases are really parallel and limited to 'integer performance'.
-That's why it's written 'server workloads in general' above since there overall performance scales well with count of CPU cores.
+That's why it's written 'server workloads in general' above since this applies here and overall performance scales well with count of CPU cores.

 If your use case is different (desktop, rendering, video editing, number crunching and so on that either depends more on single-threaded performance and/or involves floating point arithmetic, vector extensions or GPGPU), 7-zip MIPS are rather irrelevant for you since they do not even remotely represent your use case!